Angel Rubio (American football)

-Angel Rubio (born April 12, 1975) is an American former professional football defensive end who played one season with the Arizona Cardinals of the National Football League (NFL).
-He was selected by the Pittsburgh Steelers in the seventh round of the 1998 NFL draft after playing college football at Southeast Missouri State University.
+Angel Rubio (born April 12, 1975) is an American former professional football player who was a defensive end for one season with the Arizona Cardinals of the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the seventh round of the 1998 NFL draft after playing college football for the Southeast Missouri State Redhawks.
 He was also a member of the San Francisco 49ers, Cincinnati Bengals, Orlando Predators, Las Vegas Outlaws, Detroit Fury, Dallas Desperados, and Austin Wranglers.

 Early life

 Rubio garnered All-District and All-League recognition at Ceres High School in Ceres, California.

 College career

 Rubio played for the Southeast Missouri State Redhawks from 1993 to 1997, recording a total of 330 tackles.
 He set Southeast Missouri career records with 21.5 sacks and 44.0 tackles for loss.
 He earned American Football Coaches Association and The Sports Network first-team Division I-AA All-American honors as well as Associated Press and Football Gazette second-team Division I-AA All-American honors his senior year in 1997.
 Rubio was also named the Ohio Valley Conference Defensive Player of the Year in 1997 after recording 114 tackles and seven sacks.
 He garnered first-team All-OVC recognition in 1997 as well as second-team All-OVC accolades in 1994 and 1996.
 He missed the 1995 season due to a knee injury.
 Rubio was inducted into the Southeast Missouri Athletics Hall of Fame in 2014.